Purdue-CS193/homework-0-vkhajanchi/index.md

+# Vihaan's First CS193 Homework
 ## Welcome to GitHub Pages

+## Favorite things about CS-193
+- It is taught by _students_
+- It teaches us important *tools* that we will use in our *classes*

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.